 Despite the neat integration of the ambulance module with the Scrambler's front bodywork, the ad mentions "changeover capability, from chassis to chassis."
 It also claims, "The Horton ATM work space will surprise you!
 The all-aluminum interior includes cabinetry for all medical supplies; oxygen; suction; stretcher; splints; CPR capability; cot; bucket-style attendant seat; interior lighting package."

-But in an era of increasing space inside ambulances, paramedics were apparently unwilling to squeeze into a shorter, narrower cabin in order to have the advantage of better access to the occasional off-road incident, and only the initial six (or possibly ten) demo units were built.
+In an era of increasing space inside ambulances, however, paramedics were apparently unwilling to squeeze into a shorter, narrower cabin in order to have the advantage of better access to the occasional off-road incident, and only the initial six (or possibly ten) demo units were built.

-The only photo I know of showing a Horton ATM in service, was taken when one was being tested for use on New York City beaches.
+This picture was taken when an ATM was being tested for use on New York City beaches.
 Mark Peck (EMT-P, FDNY Ret) has written in his History of the New York City Emergency Medical Service that "New York City EMS field tested this vehicle for use on the Coney Island, Rockaway and Orchard Beach recreational areas, but did not purchase.
-The Jeep proved too small, with limited ability for airway control or CPR, and were not purchased."(4)
+The Jeep proved too small, with limited ability for airway control or CPR, and was not purchased."(4)

-As of 2014, the ATM has been getting some online attention due to one of the original units, with 33,730 miles, being offered on eBay.
-After being listed a number of times with a minimum bid of US$25,000, the November 2014 listing (with some improved photos) has a starting price of ten percent less.
+As of 2014, the ATM was getting some online attention due to one of the original units, with 33,730 miles, being offered on eBay.

 This photo courtesy of Tim Turner shows it labelled for "South Fork Ambulance" but I don't know where the vehicle is currently located.

-This one belongs to Gold Cross EMS in Augusta, Georgia, whose website states that Horton produced six of the Medic version, and six of the Rescue version without patient transport capability, and that they were unsuccessful due to the small size for the price.
+At least one of the All Terrain Medics has been preserved.
+When this photo was taken it was in the Gold Cross EMS museum in Augusta, Georgia, whose website states that Horton produced six of the Medic version, and six of the Rescue version without patient transport capability, and that they were unsuccessful due to the small size for the price.

 "In 1982 two of the patient transport Jeeps were purchased for Supervisor vehicles at Metro Ambulance Service in Marietta, Georgia.
 They were small, maneuverable in tight spots and could traverse most any slick grass medians on the interstates regardless of the weather.
 They proved most useful during the annual infrequent snow days in the South!"(5)

-When those two ATM's were retired, one was sold and converted for personal use, and in 1997 the other was placed back into service by Gold Cross in their Bike Medic Patrol.
-It has now been retired again, and become part of the impressive historical ambulance collection maintained by Gold Cross, which also includes a Kaiser M725 military ambulance.
+When those two ATM's were retired, one was sold and converted for personal use, and in 1997 the other was placed back into service by Gold Cross in their Bike Medic Patrol, and become part of the impressive historical ambulance collection maintained by Gold Cross, which also includes a Kaiser M725 military ambulance.

 Storage shelves with sliding glass doors hold medical supplies beside the stretcher, and equipment is carried in a number of other storage compartments.

-Thanks to Gary Urbanowicz for sending the NYC EMS photo.
-Furher information on any of the Horton Scramblers is welcome. -- Derek Redmond
+Thanks to Gary Urbanowicz.
+Further information on any of the Horton Scramblers is welcome. -- Derek Redmond

 See also a Mountain Rescue CJ-3B in Italy.